rbuck/java-retry/README.md

 The following Spring Bean definition snippet was used in a Mule ESB flow to enforce comprehensive resiliency for a subscriptions service.
+The Spring Beans may be declared as singletons, and the code is thread safe.

 ```xml
 <spring:beans>